paul-hammant/tbd/content/5-min-overview/index.md

 * not show that work was duplicated until it is merged
 * not show problems of incompatibility/undesirability that does not break the build

-Trunk Based Development is a branching model that reduces the distance to the max.
+Trunk-Based Development is a branching model that reduces the distance to the max.

 ## What it is